hhuynh15/hhuynh15.github.io/_posts/2022-07-05-wifi-brute-forcing-with-hashcat.md

 ```

 This will mutate the wordlist with best 64 rules, which comes with the hashcat distribution.
 Change as necessary and remember, the time it will take the attack to finish will increase proportionally with the amount of rules.

+# Getting Your Results and Conclusion

+If your attack was a success you will find the cracked password in a `.potfile` or you can type out the same cracking parameters again but tagging `--show` at the end.

+These are some of the most basic techniques a hacker can use to try to get into your network.
+Even if WPA/WPA2 is considered a secure way of protecting your network.
+It can easily be broken into if you don't have an equally secure password as well.
+Over time cracking and brute forcing methods will only get faster and more efficient so the need for a strong password becomes increasingly necessary.

+As demonstrated above it is easier to crack a sophisticated but short password than it is to crack a long but easy to remember password.
+A password containing 8 random characters like this `1S7Hd8@3` will be incredibly hard for a human to guess but incredibly easy for a computer to guess.
+Even a password that uses a common phrase like `DrinkLots_OfWater825` will take a computer hundreds of years to guess.
+So in this instance, size does matter.